 Amazingly enough, Florida Man’s powers sometimes manifest due to a lack of drugs.
 Since Florida ranks dead last in public funding for psychiatric medicine: Thus are many of the psychologically or mentally impaired are simply going without treatment and must co-exist at the extremes of society.

 Just one question about Florida Man

 So when does he get his movie?
-No matter how the production shakes out, Florida Man: The Movie can’t possibly be worse than Batman v.
+No matter how the production shakes out, Florida Man: The Motion Picture can’t possibly be worse than Batman v.
 Superman.